Bay Area

 America National Puppetry Festival, and

-both Valerie and Michael are current directing staff of the next National
+both Valerie and Michael were educational directors of the 2009 National

-organization in the world, and current president of the San Francisco Bay Area
+organization in the world, and past president of the San Francisco Bay Area

 Puppeteers Guild, one of the nations